Hiatal Hernia

 Some symptoms are more serious and require immediate medical attention.
 Hiatal hernia patients should treat these as an emergency.

-Hiatal hernias can cause acid reflux and GERD because of the increased stomach acid in the airway.
+Hiatal hernias can cause GERD symptoms (heartburn, regurgitation, difficulty swallowing) because of the increased stomach acid in the esophagus.
 Other symptoms like chest pain and shortness of breath could indicate a heart problem or other serious medical issues.
 Patients should always report new or worsening symptoms to their doctor to rule out other conditions and receive treatment.

 Diagnosing a Hiatal Hernia

 Imaging tests are the most common way to diagnose hiatal hernias.
-The majority of people get diagnosed when they seek out treatment for acid reflux, GERD, abdominal pain or chest pain.
+Most people get diagnosed when they seek out treatment for acid reflux or other GERD symptoms, abdominal pain or chest pain.

 Treatment Options for Hiatal Hernia